 If every day you have a step mission of 10,000 steps, you just have to carry your iPhone and use the Health app.

 Step by Step

-1 Tap Today to see your stats for today.
+1 Tap Summary to see your stats for today.

-After you tap on a metric like Steps, you can get more detail with these actions:
+One the Summary display, you can tap on a metric like Steps, to view more detail about this activity.